eafoc/Yeast_Transformation_OT/README.md

 ![Save GitHub folder on to your computer](https://i.postimg.cc/cLFZ72tb/Screenshot-2020-12-14-at-16-23-20.png)

-Ignore the following errors may appear:
+Ignore the following errors (appears because computer is not connected to Opentrons:

 	$ /.opentrons/deck_calibration.json not found.
 Loading defaults
 	$ /.opentrons/robot_settings.json not found.
 Loading defaults